car rental dominican republic Jumbo Car

 Mangu, a must-have for Dominicans

-Description: Mangu is a traditional breakfast made with boiled and mashed plantains, often with eggs, salami and fried cheese.
-It’s a great way to start the day.
+Description: Mangu is a traditional breakfast of boiled and puréed plantains, served with salami, eggs and fried cheese - the perfect way to start the day.

-Tip: Add caramelized onions for a sweet touch.
+Tip: Add caramelised onions for a sweet touch!

 4. Tostones